fabianehlert/AKG-Bensheim-iOS/README.md

 _A version for Android is available here: [AKG Bensheim for Android](https://github.com/P0T4T0x/AKGBensheim)_

+## Change Log version 4.2.3 (from 4.2.3)

+* Fixes Supply plan layout issue on iPad
+* Fixes App crash when trying to set a new wallpaper via SettingsTableViewController
+* Fixes AutoLayout issue which led to a too small Label in SettingsTableViewController

 ## Change Log version 4.2.2 (from 4.2.1)

 * Fixes a localization issue